TE33A: Kyrgyzstan

 On 3 July 2012 Kyrgyz Railways ordered five TE33A locomotives.

 Moldova

 In November 2018, Moldovan operator Calea Ferată din Moldova ordered 12 TE33A locomotives for delivery in 2020, with major components built in the United States and final assembly in Moldova.

 Mongolia

 In 2009, a single US-built TE33A was supplied to Mongolia Railway.
 As of 2013, further orders were expected.

+In 2023, four TE33A units equipped with a locomotive safety system from Khazakstan were delivered to Mongolian Railways.

 Russia

 By 2013, discussions were held to sell TE33As to Yakutian Railway and Eurosib (the latter with up to 50 locomotives).